eslint-functional/eslint-plugin-functional/docs/rules/functional-parameters.md

 #### `enforceParameterCount.ignoreIIFE`

 If true, this option allows for the use of [IIFEs](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) that do not have any parameters.

+#### `enforceParameterCount.ignoreGettersAndSetters`

+Getters should always take zero parameters, and setter one.
+If for some reason you want to treat these function like any other function, then you can set this option to `false`.

 ### `ignorePrefixSelector`